JX-Master/LunaSDK-Docs/docs/api/struct_luna_1_1_v_g_1_1_i_shape_draw_list_1a12ee819125d39131821d2668597e4d79.md

 virtual RHI::ITexture * get_texture()=0
 ```

+Gets the currently set texture.

+## Return value
-Gets the currently set texture, returns `nullptr` if no texture is set.
+Returns the currently set texture, returns `nullptr` if no texture is set.